Power of Scents

 After Julius Caesar’s assassination in 44 BCE, Rome plunged into civil war.
 By 41 BCE, power was divided between Octavian in the West and Mark Antony in the East.
 Cleopatra, ruling Egypt, needed Antony’s support to secure her throne and safeguard her kingdom.

 In that same year, Cleopatra VII, the last queen of Egypt, staged one of history’s most legendary acts of seduction.
 When she sailed to meet Mark Antony in Tarsus, she did not rely on beauty or political wit alone, she weaponized scent.
-Perfume, incense, and aromatic oils became her invisible allies, transforming a diplomatic encounter into a love affair that would alter the course of empires…(to be continued)
+Perfume, incense, and aromatic oils became her invisible allies, transforming a diplomatic encounter into a love affair that would alter the course of empires.

 Leave a Reply